Nurseries Online

 Growing Wisteria Vines

-Do not allow wisteria to grow around verandah posts, other house structures or other plants, they are tough and will do damage.
+Do not allow these climbing plants to grow around verandah posts, other house structures or other plants, they are tough and will do damage.
 Train them to grow on wires instead.

 Try something different, espalier along wires on a fence, try standardising , they make a very interesting weeping plant.

-The time to prune wisteria is immediately after flowering.
+The time to prune is immediately after flowering.

-Wisteria plants flower before the foliage forms.
+These are plants that flower before the foliage forms.
 Generally prune just after flowering before all of the new foliage develops.
 Remove long shoots, and prune back to 3-4 leaf nodes from the larger growing stems.
 Remember that these plants can be pruned as a standard or tree form as well as left to grow as a vine or climbing wisteria that we know so well.

 You may also be interested in: